ManoloMancelli/Persephone-3-Pro/Changelogs/Headband/Headband.md

  ## Headband no.3

 - Add gear teeth to the straps
+- Re-meshed the top part of the front